 Stand out from the crowd – There are millions of blogs out there and you have to find as many ways to stand out as you can.
 Quality content only takes you so far, but translated quality content could really make you shine.

 Do business across the world – If you’re starting a blog as a venture or to complement your business, a multilingual blog improves brand awareness in international markets.

 With WPML, translating your site’s blog is easy, and you can start reaching new customers in more countries right away.

-The quickest and easiest way to translate your site with WPML is to use Translate Everything mode.
-Translate Everything automatically translates your entire site and keeps the translations up to date automatically as you edit or add new posts.
+The quickest and easiest way to translate your site with WPML is to use the Translate Everything Automatically mode.
+This mode automatically translates your entire site and keeps the translations up to date automatically as you edit or add new posts.
 WPML’s automatic translation features are powered by DeepL, Google Translate, and Microsoft Azure to provide great translations for a variety of language pairs.

 Install and activate WPML.
 Please note: you need a Multilingual CMS or Multilingual Agency account to use automatic translation.

 Follow the setup wizard to choose your site’s languages, URL format, install other compatibility components, and more.
-On the Translation step, choose Translate Everything to translate your whole site automatically.
+On the Translation Mode step, choose Translate Everything Automatically to translate your whole site automatically.